Breakaway (Space: 1999): Music

+Reception

+In an episode-by-episode analysis of Space: 1999, John Kenneth Muir gave "Breakaway" a positive review.
+He described the episode as a "streamlined hour which elegantly sets up many of the series' tenets", favourably comparing its "wonderfully simple" construction to that of later science fiction pilots such as "Encounter at Farpoint" (Star Trek: The Next Generation) and the Battlestar Galactica miniseries.
+He also praised the production design and special effects, calling Moonbase Alpha "stunningly presented".

 Novelisation

 The episode was adapted in the first Year One Space: 1999 novel Breakaway by E. C. Tubb, published in 1975.
 Tubb, an experienced science-fiction author, retained the basic storyline and made significant changes in content and dialogue.
 Some of the material edited from the original two-hour director's cut can be found here.
 The greatest change was that Commissioner Simmonds dies from injuries sustained during the Moon's breakaway.
 This would cause Futura to omit the subsequent story "Earthbound", which addressed the Commissioner's fate, from the novel series.

-Tubb injected a great deal of 1970s-era scientific knowledge and speculation for the reasons behind the atomic waste's behaviour (the particular blend of waste, high in cesium and lithium contaminants, coupled with the coincidental presence of an iron-based mineral in the rock strata the Disposal Areas were constructed upon was speculated to have precipitated the disaster) and explained the mechanics involved in the Moon's movement out of orbit.
+Tubb injected a great deal of 1970s-era scientific knowledge and speculation for the reasons behind the atomic waste's behaviour (the particular blend of waste, high in caesium and lithium contaminants, coupled with the coincidental presence of an iron-based mineral in the rock strata the Disposal Areas were constructed upon was speculated to have precipitated the disaster) and explained the mechanics involved in the Moon's movement out of orbit.